SorretAI/enbabel-agent_LATAM/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;

+EnbabelLATAM *Ask a friend who speaks Spanish to pronounce it for you, it has a prosodic accent, and he or she will know.
+IF Neither(he<>she?) --> Repeat until you find the unique pronunciation that resonates the most with you.
+Trust me when, with such a unique repertouire pronunciation that you may want to compare it with a HE or SHE across LATAM(for Latin America+=enBabel || --->> Latam :: Yah'all feel me?, lol right?/

-Embabel (Em-BAY-bel) is a framework for authoring agentic flows on the JVM that seamlessly mix LLM-prompted interactions with code and domain models.
+We a framework for authoring agentic flows on the JVM that seamlessly mix LLM-prompted interactions with code and domain models.
+This particular fork focuses on its deployment enhancements and the Ducie flavor of sharing, discovery && community MANAGEMENT progress that we do as humans, as in this era, machine learning comes to manifest as HUMAN <--> SCILICON progressive (add trance too pls), since CarbonCopies are smart but scilicon which is more abundant in nature is fastly catching up. or is it not? what do you think? or more importantly what you and your communities are doing about and \
+WITH IT ??? (answer first in your mind, let the inquiry guide you to a more integrative discort/social approach.

 Supports intelligent path finding towards goals.
 Written in Kotlin but offers a natural usage model from Java.

 From the creator of Spring.
+LATAM AD ONS <-- by Luisfe Sorret (yo!
+FAM, where are the Italics&&BOLD for my name...
+ROAR)

 ## Key Concepts